 - Spray the leaves with a mist spray.
 Peace lilies are tropical plants that live in humid forests.
-To replicate this in your home and create a humid micro climate by with a spray mist on the leaves at least once per week.
-Increase how often you mist if your live in dryer climates or in Winter when the air in houses is usually dryer due to heating.
-This recreates the humidity of the peace lilies native environment and slows the rate of transpiration (water loss) from the leaves.
+To replicate this in your home create a humid microclimate by spraying mist on the leaves at least once per week.
+Increase how often you mist if you live in dryer climates or in Winter when the air in houses is usually dryer due to heating.
+This recreates the humidity of the peace lily’s native environment and slows the rate of transpiration (water loss) from the leaves.

 - Keep the plant away from sources of heat and air currents.
 Peace lilies prefer a consistent environment.
 Air conditioning and forced air can sap moisture from the leaves so locate your peace lily in a relatively still area of your home.

 The peace lily should revive from its drooping appearance after a good soak.